marcpaterno/devel-notes/conda.md

 Management of large environments (ones containing many packages directly installed) with `conda` can become difficult.
 The `conda` solver gets slow and is sometimes unable to find a consistent solution to allow adding new packages or upgrading versions of existing ones.
 It is thus better to have multiple smaller environments rather than a single large environment.

+### Dealing with failed solves

+Sometimes `conda install` fails to find a solution to the problem of finding a consistent set of versions of the packages it is asked to integrate.
+In such cases, it is worth trying to create a new environment containing all the contents of the original environment *plus* whatever new packages you want to install.
+It is quite common for `conda` to be able to solve the problem of creating a new environment when it can not solve the problem of updating an environment to yield the same set of installed packages.

 ### Consider `mamba` rather than `conda`